dusty-turner/ggvfields/README.md

 ### `geom_vector()`: Visualizing Individual Vectors

-`geom_vector()` is designed to visualize individual vectors, which are essentially just line segments with (typically ) arrow heads to signify their direction.
+`geom_vector()` is designed to visualize individual vectors, which are essentially just line segments with (typically) arrow heads to signify their direction.
 As line segments, they are naturally represented as 2 points-2 $(x,y)$ pairs-signifying the start point and the end point, where the end point signifies the direction of the vector.
 This already possible using `geom_segment()`; however, **ggvfields**’s `geom_vector()` provides a bit more support.

-, specified by either Cartesian (`dx`, `dy`) or polar (`angle`, `distance`) components.
+ggvfields can plot vectors specified by either Cartesian (`dx`, `dy`) or polar (`angle`, `distance`) components.
 It’s especially useful for directional data like wind patterns or flow fields.

 By default, the **`length` aesthetic** is mapped to `after_stat(norm)`, meaning the vector length reflects its magnitude.
 More details in this